 Interview with Stanislav Pyadishev about visualization with Blender and YafaRay

 One of the things that I find pleasant to do is showing other people some of the amazing renderings and visualizations we can do with Blender.
-Today I will post an interview I made with an artists that have been posting some amazing renderings at the YafaRay user forums by the name of suomi.
+Today I will post an interview I made with an artist that have been posting some amazing renderings at the YafaRay user forums by the name of suomi.
 If you hit the YafaRay Gallery, you will find a lot of great renderings made by suomi.
-During this interview I will post some of the images created by suomi, showing some of his work.
+During this interview, I will post some of the images created by suomi, showing some of his work.
 I want to thank suomi to participate in this interview, and give us the chance to know more about his work.

 Let`s start with some of the images created by Stanislav Pyadishev, which is the real name of suomi, using Blender and YafaRay.
-If you want to check out more images made by suomi here is a link to a galley of his images.
+If you want to check out more images made by suomi here is a link to a gallery of his images.

 Enjoy the interview.

 1 – Tell us a bit more about yourself, and where did the interest to work with computer graphics come from.

 My name is Stanislav Pyadishev, I'm 27 years old and I'm currently living and working in Omsk, Russia.
 Frankly, I don't remember exactly what initially interested me in 3d, it has happened all of sudden.
 But wait, there was such a thing… I think, it was Silent Hill 3 videogame.
 I've just fell in love with this horror atmosphere and wanted to make something like that.

 2 – For how long have you been working with computer graphics?